nofatclips/codecademy-python/iterating.md

 Sorting
 -------

-Let's start with a simple one: what if my list is not sorted but I want to print it alphabetical order?
+Let's start with a simple one: what if my list is not sorted but I want to print it in alphabetical order?
 I could certainly call the `.sort()` method on my list and then print it, but that method works in place.
 This means that my list will actually get sorted, and perhaps I don't want  it.
 In fact, perhaps I don't even want to store a new list which I'm not going to need anymore as soon as I `print`ed it.

-Also: what if I don't have a list at all?
+And moreover: what if I don't have a list at all?
 What if I have a set?
 The Python way is to use [`sorted()`](http://docs.python.org/2/library/functions.html#sorted).
 It works with any iterable object, not just lists.

     a = {"a", "b", 1} # A set, not a list!